-During the discussion I intervened to problematise the oversimplistic game of 'If only they'd ...' that several of the participants had got caught up in.

-I let the use of the generalised term 'they' go and asked the group to consider how something like this might come about, given the fact that some of the consequences of introducing the new system seemed to be both unintended and unwanted by everyone involved.
-I suggested that in these circumstances, it might be difficult for 'they/them' to discern the difference between the 'noise' of initial anxiety and 'alarm bells' that presage imminent disaster.
-The group agreed that this was difficult, and several recalled episodes where 'this can never be done' soon morphed into reflections along the lines of 'why didn't we do this years ago?'
-Several participants shared examples of changes that they had been (or were still) involved in.
-They problematised idealistic cause and effect notions of change management and offered a far messier account of what they found themselves doing in these situations.
+During the discussion, I intervened to problematise the oversimplistic game of 'If only they'd...' that several of the participants had gotten caught up in.
+I asked the group to consider how situations like this come about, particularly as several of the consequences of introducing the new system seemed to be both unintended and unwanted by everyone involved.
+I suggested that it is often difficult to discern the difference between the 'noise' of initial anxiety and 'alarm bells' that presage imminent disaster.
+There was a murmur of agreement, and a number of group members recalled episodes where comments like 'this can never be done' soon morphed into reflections of 'why didn't we do this years ago?'.
+Several shared examples of changes that they had been involved in.
+They problematised idealistic cause and effect notions of change management and shared far messier accounts of what they had found themselves doing in these situations.
 One of the participants said that in his experience, when tough decisions had to be made, political considerations often outweighed common sense.
-Paul commented that since completing MSOL he is less anxious.
-He told the group that he pays more attention to what might be going on around him, and does not feel that he can be, or indeed has to be, in control of this.
-The Community Meeting ended after the allotted hour had passed.
+Paul commented that since completing MSOL, he is less anxious.
+He told the group that he pays more attention to what might be going on around him and does not feel that he must, or indeed can be, in control of this.
+As the allotted hour for the check in came to an end, I called time.

-Later on in the morning we engaged in an experiential activity, an exercise that I was introduced to some years ago as 'All Change', but I have also seen it referred to as 'Managing and Being Managed' and there are no doubt other titles for it.
-Briefly, the exercise entails splitting the participants into an On Site group and a Central group.
-Given the numbers available I put six participants into the On Site group, leaving two to make up the Central group.
-The exercise calls for the groups to be geographically separated, so I escorted the Central group to a nearby room and provided them with a hard copy of the brief:
+Later in the morning, we engaged in an experiential activity, an exercise that I was introduced to some years ago as 'All Change', but there are no doubt other titles given to it.
+Briefly, the exercise entails splitting the participants into an On-site group and a Central group.
+Given the numbers available, I allocated six participants to the On-site group, leaving two to make up the Central group.
+The exercise instructions state that the groups should be separated, so I escorted the Central group to a nearby breakout room and provided them with a copy of the following brief.

-'All Change'
+'All change'

-Central brief
+Central Brief

-You are the Central group
+You are the Central group.